 Paths in binding: Ensure these paths accurately reflect your data model.

-Referencing Styles/Formatters/Renderers: When using header.style, formatter, or named renderers, make sure these are defined in the corresponding tool.settings.styles, tool.settings.formatters, or tool.settings.rendererssections.
+Referencing Styles/Formatters/Renderers: When using header.style, formatter, or named renderers, make sure these are defined in the corresponding styles, formatters, or renderers sections.

-This guide should provide a solid foundation for configuring columns in your PowerSheet YAML files.
-Refer to the specific Confluence documentation for the most up-to-date and exhaustive list of properties.
+This guide should provide a solid foundation for configuring columns in PowerSheet YAML files.

 Was this article helpful?